Estimate Time11 min

 In addition to health care expenses, long-term care can cost an additional $116,000 or more per person annually for a private room in a nursing home.4 An important part of the equation: The average person may need long-term care for approximately 3 years, and 7 out of 10 people will need long-term care in their lifetime.5

 With that in mind, it’s important to understand different ways to fund long-term care.
-Methods include self-funding either part or all the expense, long-term care insurance, hybrid life insurance and long-term care insurance, and government programs that may help pay for the costs of care, among other options.
+Methods include self-funding either part or all of the expense, long-term care insurance, hybrid life insurance and long-term care insurance, and government programs that may help pay for the costs of care, among other options.

 • Self-funding.
 Paying out of pocket, such as from savings, a pension, Social Security benefits, or retirement savings to fund all or part of long-term care needs.
 Some people may set aside some savings specifically for long-term care, and then purchase long-term care coverage for the rest of their expected costs.